-4. Parents complete the Tuition Agreement and the student is fully enrolled.
+4. Parents complete the Tuition Agreement.

 TADS is the service we use to administer school application, enrollment, tuition, financial aid, and billing processes.
 The service ensures that your online application process will be smooth and secure.
 We have adopted a Flexible Tuition Option for families; please apply through TADS.
 Not all families may qualify.

 The Acorn School has limited resources for meeting specialized needs.
 Our staff does not have extensive training in working with children with learning disabilities or emotional or behavioral disorders.
 In that our resources for supporting special needs are limited that, in turn, limits the range of needs that we can meet and the number of children with special needs we can effectively teach.
 The Acorn School must insure that efforts to serve particular students do not impose undue hardship on teachers or detract from other students’ opportunities to learn.

 If you have any questions about your child's being in our program please feel free to reach out to us.
 The decision to accept children with special needs is made on a case by case basis.